erobertson7/NEEProject/README.md

 ## Week Two

 - Ella: Merged Files on 4/13.
 Made checklist on 4/17.
 Added Min/Max functionality on 4/18.
-- Nancy: Made Corrections to Merged files 4/15-4/16, currently working on my end
+- Nancy: Made Corrections to Merged files 4/15-4/16, currently working on my end. | Fixed and is now able to compile and run.
+Will add GoogleTests over weekend.
+4/18

 ## Week Three